-Then we are still destitute, increasingly destitute, and live to prove that we need the Lord continually to regard us in our destitution. need Him to regard us when we ask Him for the quickening of the Spirit, to quicken us in faith; for there are many, many powers within us which seem calculated to crush out the very life of faith from our hearts.
+Then we are still destitute, increasingly destitute, and live to prove that we need the Lord continually to regard us in our destitution.
+We need Him to regard us when we ask Him for the quickening of the Spirit, to quicken us in faith; for there are many, many powers within us which seem calculated to crush out the very life of faith from our hearts.
 Sometimes the soul is brought to this, that not the very best experience that one has had, is able to maintain the exercise of faith today.
 And this it brings the soul down, it makes it alarm.
 Destitution does make a professor alarmed least he has made a false profession, lest the faith that he professed was only a temporary one, and what shall he do?
 Exercise Not give way to unbelief? faith?
 Kindle sparks and keep himself warm by his own fire?
 Well, says the Lord, "Those who do so shall have this at the end: they shall lie native?
 When the Lord sees one is instructed well into the nature of faith, and the source of faith, then He breathes prayer into him, and the soul breathes out, "Lord, increase my faith, renew my faith, show me the blessed Object of faith.
 Lord, come to me, and let me once more believe in Thee."

 Then the Lord regards this prayer, and it may be, while the poor, destitute soul is at the Throne of grace, the Lord is seen in some particular of His work, or His Person.
 And oh, what a regarding of the prayer of the destitute soul it is!
 He may one day show you His blessed intercession.
-You may feel that you cannot pray, feel confused and ignorant with respect to prayer; that your peace, and of love to the Lord Jesus- is right to ask for it, where you are, these are the results of the thing or what will be the issue of your present state; and with that, and many other perplexing things, you groan out before the Lord, "Lord, help me; let me not be put to shame;" and confess your ignorance of all you feel, the sin that has brought the darkness upon you; and then the Lord may manifest to you His intercessory work, and show you how He ever lives to make intercession for such as you; and that His prayer, His intercession, will avail, in the wisdom of it and in the merit of it, to procure for your prayers a satisfactory reception and answer.
+You may feel that you cannot pray, feel confused and ignorant with respect to prayer; that your prayers are wrong, that what you this destitution felt.
+Though one can present state; and with that, and many other perplexing things, you groan out before the Lord, "Lord, help me; let me not be put to shame;" and confess your ignorance of all you feel, the sin that has brought the darkness upon you; and then the Lord may manifest to you His intercessory work, and show you how He ever lives to make intercession for such as you; and that His prayer, His intercession, will avail, in the wisdom of it and in the merit of it, to procure for your prayers a satisfactory reception and answer.
 And how that strengthens the soul to pray, how it opens the mouth, so that the man feels at the time he must open his mouth wide, and ask great petitions, because of Him who is at the Father's right hand, interceding!